• Menu

 2. Speaker placement

-Speaker and amplifier design
+Speaker and Amplifier Design

 This also plays an essential role in the reproduction of a quality soundstage.
 Driver material and size, preamp and power amp components, transformers and crossover components all play a part in the speakers’ ability to reproduce sound accurately.
 Speaker dispersion patterns and speaker cabinet designs have also been touted as some of the factors that affect the character of soundstage.